DioxusLabs/docsite/docs-src/0.4/en/reference/fullstack/server_functions.md

 {{#include src/doc_examples/server_function_desktop_client.rs:server_url}}
 ```

-Afterwards, you have to register the types declared in the server function macros into the axum server.
+Then, you have to register the types declared in the server function macros into the axum server.
-For instance, consider this server function:
+For example, consider this server function:
 ```rust
 {{#include src/doc_examples/server_function_desktop_client.rs:server_function}}
 ```